Hamid Karzai: Foreign relations

 Some international criticism has centered around the government of Karzai in early 2009 for failing to secure the country from Taliban attacks, systemic governmental corruption, and widespread claims of electoral fraud in the 2009 Afghan presidential election.
 Karzai staunchly defended the election balloting, stating that some statements criticizing the balloting and vote count were "totally fabricated".
 He told the media that, "There were instances of fraud, no doubt ...
 There were irregularities ...
 But the election as a whole was good and free and democratic."
 He further went on to say that, "Afghanistan has its separate problems and we have to handle them as Afghanistan finds it feasible ...
 This country was completely destroyed ...
 Today, we are talking about fighting corruption in Afghanistan, improved legal standards ...
 You see the glass half empty or half full.
 I see it as half full.
 Others see it as half empty."
 A 2019 Washington Post report described Karzai as ruling a "corrupt" government that was tolerated by the United States.

 In June 2010, Karzai travelled to Japan for a five-day visit where the two nations discussed a new aid provided by the hosting nation and the untapped mineral resources recently announced.
 Karzai invited Japanese companies such as Mitsubishi and others to invest in Afghan mining projects.
 He told Japanese officials that Japan would be given priority in the bid to explore its resources.
 He stated, "morally, Afghanistan should give access as a priority to those countries that have helped Afghanistan massively in the past few years."
 While in Japan, Karzai also made his first visit to Hiroshima to pray for the atomic bomb victims.
 Japan has provided billions of dollars in aid to Afghanistan since the beginning of 2002.

 On 16 July 2014, President Karzai held a special cabinet meeting where he condemned the Israeli attacks on Gaza and the killings of civilians while pledging US$500,000 in aid to Gaza.

-Relations between Karzai and India have always been friendly; he attended university there.
+Relations between Karzai and India were generally friendly; he attended university there.
 Afghanistan–India relations began getting stronger in 2011, especially after the death of Osama bin Laden in Pakistan.
 In October 2011, Karzai signed a strategic partnership agreement with Indian Prime Minister Manmohan Singh.
 During his speech at the RK Mishra Memorial in New Delhi, Karzai told the audience that "The signing of the strategic partnership with India is not directed against any country.
 It is not directed against any other entity.
 This is for Afghanistan to benefit from the strength of India."